ethereum/pyethereum/README.rst

     pyethereum/eth.py -L pyethereum.wire:DEBUG,:INFO ...<other args>

 will set the log-level for ``wire`` to ``DEBUG`` and the root logger to ``INFO``.

+    pyethereum/eth.py -L :DEBUG ...<other args>

+logs everything to the console.

 Buildout (optional)
 -------------------